1app.energy Blog

 Choose Intelligent Go if:

-• You have (or plan to have) software coordination between the tariff and your battery
+• You have (or plan to have) supported software coordination between the tariff and your battery

 • You want carbon-aware scheduling in addition to price-aware scheduling

-• You have solar and want to capture cheap grid periods beyond the overnight window
+• You have solar and want to make use of eligible cheap or smart-charging periods beyond the overnight window

-The honest answer is that Intelligent Go is the higher-ceiling tariff for some complex homes — but it requires coordination to realise that benefit.
-Without it, the dynamic dispatch can actively work against a battery home, consuming the solar storage the battery was installed to protect.
+The honest answer is that Intelligent Go is the higher-ceiling tariff for some complex homes, but only where the compatible EV or charger, Octopus slot data, billing terms and battery controls all line up.
+Without that coordination, the dynamic dispatch can actively work against a battery home, consuming the solar storage the battery was installed to protect.

 What about Flux?